Buildings and public art give us a real sense of how the city has grown as well as commemorating our past, present and future.

 Christchurch was founded in 1850 on the arrival of about 800 settlers from the United Kingdom, and became New Zealand's first city, by Royal Charter, in 1856.

-Find our about our vision for protecting our heritage places in Christchurch, and the policies that guide us.
+Our vision for protecting our heritage places in Christchurch, and the policies and strategies that guide us.

 Resource consent is required for demolition or relocation of, and some alterations to, heritage items scheduled in the Christchurch District Plan.

 Financial assistance for repairs and maintenance of heritage items.

 A history of women's suffrage in Christchurch and information on the Kate Sheppard Memorial.